SAfsehEhsani/aivoice_emotions_detector/README.md

 ## Support

-If you have questions, require assistance, or wish to engage in discussions pertaining to this starter template, [please reach out to us on Discord](https://link.hume.ai/discord).
+If you have questions, require assistance, or wish to engage in discussions pertaining to this starter template, please reach out to us on Instagram : https://www.instagram.com/afsh_coder?igsh=MWFjZXBnMzRnem1odg==